blendenoob69/Arduino_AT89cxx51/README.md

 Then copy it COMPORT of the PC to the Arduino: copy file.hex com3: /B

-switch on the XON/XOFF protcol of the COMPORT mde com3 xon=on
+switch on the XON/XOFF protcoll of the COMPORT mode com3 xon=on

 PROGRAM is under construction...